bhargavachary/bhargavachary.github.io/_pages/favorites.md

   overlay_image: intro.jpg
 excerpt: "This page displays some of my favorite posts.
 You may scroll down to hover through this gallery of posts..."

-feature_row2:
+feature_row3:
-  - image_path: f4.jpg
+  - image_path: f5.jpg
-    alt: "A Deserving Recap"
+    alt: "The Open Source Movement"
-    title: "A Deserving Recap"
+    title: "The Open Source Movement"
-    excerpt: 'An abstract recap of the years 2014 and 2015 in my life.'
+    excerpt: 'VLC Media Player, Linux, Android... they have influenced our lives.
+They are all open source softwares.
+Here, I post about the open source movement, explaining why and how it has grown to become a significant force in today’s computing environment.'
-    url: /2015/12/29/a-deserving-recap.html
+    url: /2015/10/21/the-open-source-movement.html
     btn_label: "Read More"
     btn_class: "btn--inverse"